AP Exclusive: R. Kelly’s daughter says music ‘saved my life’

 “At that time I was in a place where I was genuinely trying to have a relationship with my father,” she said.
 “But it was so complicated at that time, as it always is.
 It was a great experience, I’m glad that I did it, but it just wasn’t like what everybody assumed, and that’s the part that sucks.
 It wasn’t this big kumbaya moment.”

-R. Kelly is currently in a New York jail after he pleaded not guilty in federal court to charges that he sexually abused women and girls who attended his concerts there.
+R. Kelly is currently in a Chicago jail.
+He pleaded not guilty in federal court to charges that he sexually abused women and girls who attended his concerts there.
 He has been accused of using his fame to recruit young women and girls into illegal sexual activity, and has also been charged in Chicago and Minnesota for separate incidents.
 While he had been dogged by allegations that he abused women for years (a charge he denies) , scrutiny from January’s highly rated Lifetime documentary “Surviving R. Kelly,” which detailed multiple allegations against him, led to new investigations and new charges (among his legal troubles is also a backlog in child support for his children, including Abi).

 Abi said she tries not to pay attention to the daily updates about her father: “I don’t let that be a part of my every day (life).”

-Note: This story has been corrected to show R. Kelly is in a jail in Chicago, not New York.